Harbour Grace: Early history

-The town was named after the French city of Havre de Grâce, which is now known as Le Havre.
-Harbour Grace was an important port and fishing centre from the earliest days of European exploration of North America.
+The town was seasonally operated by fishermen from the Bailiwick of Jersey and was named after the French city of Havre de Grâce, which is now known as Le Havre.
+Harbour Grace was an important port and fishing centre from the earliest days of English exploration of North America.
 The town was a thriving seasonal fishing community by 1550.
-The first resident known by name was Robert Tossey of Dartmouth in 1583.
+In 1583, Robert Tossey of Dartmouth, England, become the first year-round resident.

-In 1610, pirate Peter Easton made Harbour Grace his headquarters, and established a fort overlooking the bay.
-Although it was attacked by the French the following year, the early settlement survived throughout the 17th century, with a permanent, year-round population numbering a few dozen, swelling to several hundred during the fishing season.
+In 1610, Peter Easton, an English buccaneer, made Harbour Grace his headquarters, and built a fort overlooking the bay.
+Although it was attacked by the French the following year, the early English settlement survived throughout the 17th century, with a permanent, year-round population numbering a few dozen, swelling to several hundred during the fishing season.

-Around the year 1618, Harbour Grace became a permanent settlement.
-In that year 1618, Bristol's Society of Merchant Venturers received a charter from King James I of England to establish a settlement near Harbour Grace, "Bristol's Hope", and appointed Robert Hayman as its first Proprietary Governor, a post he held for the next ten years.
-He was back in London at the end of this period in 1628, where he published a work of pithy epigrams called Quodlibets.
-He had written this in Harbour Grace;
+Around the year 1618, Harbour Grace became an official settlement.
+In that year 1618, the Bristol Society of Merchant Venturers received a Royal Charter from King James I to establish a settlement near Harbour Grace, “Bristol's Hope".
+Robert Hayman was appointed as its first Proprietary Governor, a post he held for the next ten years.
+Hayman returned to London in 1628, where he published a work of pithy epigrams called Quodlibets, written during his tenure as colonial governor.

 Over the coming years, control of Harbour Grace became a point of contention between the English and the French.
 The town, with a population numbering about 100, was razed by the French in 1697, again in 1700, and captured briefly in 1762.
 Nevertheless, between these attacks, the population grew by 50%.
 By 1771, the population was close to 5,800.
 By then, however, other colonial towns along the Atlantic coast had surpassed Harbour Grace in population and influence.